madara-tribe/Distillation-ResNet-BlazePose/README.md

 # Blazepose Distillation

 This is BlazePose Distillation to student model for <b>more light with few dataset.
-And for getting almost equal or more high performance than teacher model.</b>
+And for getting almost equal to or more high performance than teacher model.</b>

 <b>This is overall stracture</b>